swcarpentry/DEPRECATED-boot-camps/testing/Writing.md

         ...
     except KeyError:
-        raise ValueError("The input is not a sequence of G,T,C,A")
+        raise ValueError('The input is not a sequence of G,T,C,A')

 Previous: [Testing](README.md) Next: [Testing in practice](RealWorld.md)